NetworkGestalt/Gaza-Debris-Emissions/README.md

 ## Estimating Carbon Emissions from Processing Building Debris in Gaza

-This repository includes QGIS project files, spatial datasets, and images referenced in the report:
+This repository includes QGIS project files, spatial datasets, and images used in the paper:

 [Estimating Carbon Emissions from Processing Building Debris in Gaza](https://www.researchgate.net/publication/383876523_Estimating_Carbon_Emissions_from_Processing_Building_Debris_in_Gaza)
  (Abdelnour & Roy).